History of Solar Energy

 7th Century B.C.

-Magnifying glass used to concentrate sun’s rays to make fire and to burn ants.
+Magnifying glass used to concentrate the sun’s rays to make fire and to burn ants.

 1st to 4th Century A.D.